-served problem Drivers Lack of information about divital Solution taken in Austria / [proposed solution] KMII-Didital for entermises in WKO provides Lessons learnt SMFs and micro-enternrises need enum races on cal technologies small and micro erprises low.
-Lack of information about digital solutions targeted to microenterprises Comprehensive information about digitalisation.
-[Digital Innovation Hubs, Measures by the Digitalisation agency] targeted to their specific situation. incing is reported mportant nicro- erprises and erprises with er investment ects Financing gaps (market failure) and uncertainty Some Bundesländer have put into place dedicated support schemes; firms with large expansion investment projects are eligible for support (AWS) The teaching of digital skills requires digital equipment. industry amics in general in ICT services.
+Table 4-13: Policy transferability table sferability table Observed problem Drivers Solution taken in Austria / [proposed solution] Lessons learnt Adoption rates of Lack of informati digital technologies solutions ta by small and micro microenterprises enterprises low.
+Adoption rates of Lack of information about digital digital technologies solutions targeted to by small and micro microenterprises low.
+KMU-Digital for enterprises in WKO provides comprehensive information about digitalisation.
+[Digital Innovation Hubs, Measures by the Digitalisation agency] SMEs and micro-enterprises need information and consulting services targeted to their specific situation.
+Financing is reported as important by micro- enterprises and enterprises with larger investment projects Financing gaps (market failure) and uncertainty Some Bundesländer have put into place dedicated support schemes; firms with large expansion investment projects are eligible for support (AWS) The teaching of digital skills requires digital equipment.
+Low industry dynamics in general and in ICT services.
 Barriers to entry in regulated trades and free professions.
 High cost and duration to set up a limited company.
-Trade regulation law 2017; Deregulierungsgesetz 2017; some reforms in free professions. [further deregulation of entry and conduct regulation in digital-intensive industries] Obsolete and inefficient regulations may reduce entry and hinder the emergence of new innovative digital business models. level of private capital Regulation and control aversion of enterprises Liberalisation of Crowd funding; public support for risk capital [measures to support the creation of a private risk capital market] Digitalisation with a focus on intangible capital requires market- based finance.
+Trade regulation law 2017; Deregulierungsgesetz 2017; some reforms in free professions. [further deregulation of entry and conduct regulation in digital-intensive industries] Obsolete and inefficient regulations may reduce entry and hinder the emergence of new innovative digital business models.
+Low level of private risk capital Regulation and control aversion of enterprises Liberalisation of Crowd funding; public support for risk capital [measures to support the creation of a private risk capital market] Digitalisation with a focus on intangible capital requires market- based finance.